 All manual-equipped Integra models feature a short-stroke shift linkage of exceptional rigidity.
 The system approaches the quality feel and short stroke of the Acura NSX shift linkage system.

 Both manual transmissions feature a refined hydraulic clutch unit to provide progressive engagement and low clutch-pedal effort.

 As in the past, all Integra models feature equal-length halfshafts, which virtually eliminate torque steer.

-The optional, electronically controlled four-speed automatic transmission, available in 2000 LS and GS models, is a newly refined unit designed to offer a superb blend of sporty response and sophisticated manners.
+The optional, electronically controlled four-speed automatic transmission, available in 2001 LS and GS models, offers a superb blend of sporty response and sophisticated manners.
 It features an ignition retard system to reduce shift-shock, a torque-load control shift sequence, a low-hold feature to enhance performance on driver demand, a large-capacity lock-up torque converter to reduce slippage and provide a more direct feel and the Grade Logic Control System to reduce unwanted shift hunting on up- and downhill grades.

 To help insure that the transmission always selects the appropriate ratio for the conditions, the Grade Logic Control System compares the actual driving condition with a map stored in the electronic control unit (ECU) memory.
 Based on the degree of variance between actual driving conditions and the map, the system either allows shifting or prevents it, in order to minimize frequent gear changes.
 In essence, the Grade Logic Control can estimate the grade of a hill by measuring throttle position, road speed, and rate of acceleration/deceleration to compare with the map in the ECU.
 The system holds the transmission in a lower gear for better uphill acceleration and also provides additional engine braking in downhill driving.